dkandalov/live-plugin/README.md

 ### Why?
  - to make writing plugins easier.
 There is no need to set up and configure a separate project.
  - faster feedback loop.
-There is no need to start new IDE instance to run plugin.
+There is no need to start new IDE instance to run a plugin.
    If you change plugin code, there is no need to restart IDE.
  - great goodness of customized IDE.
 In a way even Excel can be "customized" at runtime with VB script.
- This is an attempt to fix this and empower yourself with easy-to-extend IDE.
+ This is an attempt to fix this and empower us with easy-to-extend IDE.

 ### Example plugin